 In the summer of 2016, Ehlers asked to take about six weeks of leave under the Family and Medical Leave Act.
 The leave related to Ehlers’ TMJ and the speaking involved with her job.

 She asked for accommodation on her return, including a reduced schedule with a four-hour workday once or twice a week.
 The school approved that request.
-Ehlers then asked for much more.
-In fact, she asked the employer to provide much more.
+Ehlers then asked for much more — much more.

 She asked for breaks from speaking, either every other hour or 15 minutes of each hour.